jitusharma7/Market-Basket-Analysis/README.md

 # Market-Basket-Analysis
-The case study is about the problems faced by the customer and how big basked can optimize its performance while placing the orders on the big basket mobile app.
+The case study is about the problems faced by the customer and how a big basket can optimize its performance while placing the orders on the big basket mobile app.

 ## Table of Content
   * [Problem_Definition](#Problem_Definition)